Is HIPAA compliant file sharing possible with text messaging apps? It’s an important question.

-Today, healthcare professionals can enjoy the speed and convenience of text messaging important information and PHI between colleagues and patients without having to worry about HIPAA violations.
+Today, healthcare professionals can enjoy the speed and convenience of a text message is important information and PHI between colleagues and patients without having to worry about HIPAA violations.

-The solution is specialist, purpose-built HIPAA compliant text messaging apps.
+The solution is a specialist, purpose-built HIPAA compliant texting app.

-On the surface and from a usability standpoint, a HIPAA compliant messaging app works in exactly the same way as regular, commercial instant messaging apps like WhatsApp and Facebook Messenger.
+On the surface and from a usability standpoint, a HIPAA compliant messaging app works in the same way as regular, consumer messaging apps like WhatsApp and Facebook Messenger.

 In the background, however, they run on a highly-secure encrypted network – complete with access and audit controls – meaning healthcare organizations can use them in full compliance with the HIPAA Security Rule.

-HIPAA compliant file sharing is made possible with these apps because all communications are stored securely on a private cloud away from other data.
+A HIPAA compliant texting solution has made file-sharing possible with these apps because all communications use a secure messaging platform and are stored securely on a private cloud away from other data.

 Audit reports can be easily extracted remotely from mobile devices and messages can be retracted or deleted if the device is lost or stolen.

 Managers and administrators can control the apps via user-friendly admin control panels – applying the necessary messaging policies and role-based permissions to users.